One thousand origami cranes

+The folding of one thousand origami cranes (千羽鶴, senbazuru) is a Japanese precatory tradition derived from ancient folklore.
+In Japan, the crane is considered mystical or holy, and historically, paper cranes were offered to shrines and temples by those who sought blessings.
+The advent of origami allowed the tradition to spread beyond votive offerings to become a broader phenomenon, which grew into the creation of one-thousand origami cranes - one for each year the animal was said to have lived.

+In the modern era, the tradition was revived and subsequently popularized by Sadako Sasaki, a child survivor of the atomic bombing of Hiroshima who attempted the senbazuru before dying of leukemia.

 Cultural significance

 In Japan, cranes have been thought a symbol of long life.
-An old fix phrases says "cranes live a thousand years".
+An old phrase says "cranes live a thousand years".
 Here "a thousand" is not necessarily to designate the exact number, but a poetic expression of huge amounts.
 Historically well-wishers offered a picture of a crane to shrines and temples as well as paper cranes.
-Origami, specially crafted and pattern-printed paper was invented in Edo period, and in the late 17th century books referring not only to "paper cranes" but also to "one thousand cranes" were published.
+Origami, specially crafted and patterned paper, was invented in the Edo period.
+In the late 17th century, books referring not only to "paper cranes" but also to "one thousand cranes" were published.

-Nowadays, cranes are often given to a person who is seriously ill, to wish for their recovery.
-They are usually created by friends, classmates, or colleagues as a collective effort, offered to a shrine on the person's behalf or directly gifted to.
+In modern times, cranes are often given to a person who is seriously ill, to wish for their recovery.
+They are usually created by friends, classmates, or colleagues as a collective effort, offered to a shrine on the person's behalf or directly gifted to the person.
 Another common use is for sports teams or athletes, wishing them victories.
-Cranes are also a symbol of peace, and are thus often seen at war memorials along with its original meaning for wishing good health.
+Cranes are often seen at war memorials, symbolically representing wishes for both good health and peace.

 Several temples, including some in Tokyo and Hiroshima, have eternal flames for world peace.
 At these temples, school groups or individuals often donate senbazuru to add to the prayer for peace.
 The cranes are left exposed to the elements, slowly becoming tattered and dissolving as symbolically, the wish is released.
 In this way, they are related to the prayer flags of India and Tibet.

 The Japanese space agency JAXA used the folding of one thousand cranes as one of the tests for candidates of its astronaut program.